 Full Sail University’s Successful Art and Design Graduates

 Full Sail University’s art and design degrees are a top choice for creatives, and with good reason: The university’s programs have earned spots on multiple accolade lists from industry publications.
-Full Sail has landed on Graphic Design USA’s “Top Design Schools” list four times, and in 2022, the university was recognized as one of the “Top 50 Graphic Design Schools and Colleges in the U.S.” by Animation Career Review.
+Full Sail has landed on Graphic Design USA’s “Top Design Schools” list multiple times, and the university has also been recognized as one of the “Top 50 Graphic Design Schools and Colleges in the U.S.” by Animation Career Review.

-Full Sail’s art and design bachelor’s and master’s degrees offer real-world experience through hands-on learning, both on campus and online.
+Full Sail’s art and design curriculum offers real-world experience through hands-on learning, both on campus and online.
 This educational approach has helped Full Sail graduates succeed in visual arts careers.

-Art & Design Degree Programs at Full Sail University
+Art & Design Curriculum at Full Sail University

-Full Sail’s programs in art and design offer project-based courses that prepare students for success in the working world.
-Students in each degree program build their own projects to create a professional portfolio.
-The university’s career-focused degrees include:
+Studying art and design at Full Sail means taking project-based courses that prepare students for success in the working world.
+Students build their own projects to create a professional portfolio.
+The university’s career-focused options include:

 - User Experience Bachelor’s